verifast/verifast/README.Linux.txt

 0. Using the local GNUmakefile
 ===================================

-Recent releases of VeriFast require OCaml >= 3.12.1 released in December 2011.
+Recent releases of VeriFast require OCaml >= 4.00 released in July 2012.
 Currently not many Linux distributions provide packages of the latest OCaml and LABLGTK2.
-Thus, we provide a build script to automatically download and compile the OCaml 3.12.1, camlidl, lablgtk and the Z3 OCaml bindings.
+Thus, we provide a build script to automatically download and compile the OCaml 4.00.1, camlidl, lablgtk and the Z3 OCaml bindings.

 Required Packages